Gary W. Cole, MD, FAAD

-Hyperhidrosis usually occurs in people who are otherwise healthy.
+- Hyperhidrosis usually occurs in people who are otherwise healthy.

 - The approach to treating hyperhidrosis generally proceeds from over-the-counter (OTC) antiperspirants to prescription antiperspirants, anticholinergic medications, iontophoresis, microwave destruction of sweat glands, Botox, and surgery.

 What is hyperhidrosis?

 Hyperhidrosis, or excessive sweating, is a common disorder that produces a lot of unhappiness.
-An small percentage of Americans suffer from excessive sweating of the underarms (axillary hyperhidrosis) or of the palms and soles of the feet (palmoplantar hyperhidrosis).
+A small percentage of Americans suffer from excessive sweating of the underarms (axillary hyperhidrosis) or of the palms and soles of the feet (palmoplantar hyperhidrosis).
 Underarm problems tend to start around puberty, while palm and sole sweating may begin earlier, often during childhood.
 Untreated, these problems may continue throughout life.